 Despite what the magazines may have you think, there isn't an average weight for a 15-year-old female.
 What is considered a healthy weight range for girls varies based on a number of factors, including their age, height and developmental state.

 Ideal vs. Average Weight

-However, you can get a general idea of what is healthy for a girl at a given age by looking at the weight-for-age charts used by many pediatricians.
+However, you can get a general idea of what is healthy for a girl at a given age by looking at the weight chart by age used by many pediatricians.
 For example, at 13 years old, the average weight for a girl is about 101 pounds.
-The average weight for a 15-year-old girl is about 114 pounds, and that of an 18-year-old girl is about 123 pounds.
+The average weight for a 15-year-old female is about 114 pounds, and that of an 18-year-old female is about 123 pounds.

 The resulting BMI can then be looked up on a chart that gives BMI-for-age percentiles for girls.
 Anything between the 5th and 85th percentile is considered normal.
 For a 13-year-old girl, a BMI between 15.4 and 22.6 is within the normal range.
 For an 18-year-old girl, an acceptable range would be between 17.6 and 25.6.